 Device Classification Section – Classifies the EDS for an EtherNet/IP network.
 It is required for all EtherNet/IP devices.

 Connection Manager Section – Identifies the CIP connections that are available in the device.
 This section indicates to the EtherNet/IP scanner the triggers and transports available in the device.
 If a device supports multiple connections then every connection must be detailed in this section.

 Only connections that are specified in this section can be used in an EDS-based configuration tool.

 Assembly, Params and ParamClass section – These sections are filled in as needed.
 For values that are limited to a defined set of values, enumeration can be used to specify those values.
 Value ranges can be specified here also for configurable parameters.

 Capacity Section – This section indicates the number of connections available in the device and the connection speeds

 Port Section – This section describes the Ethernet port.
 It is only applicable to devices that perform CIP routing.
 It is unnecessary for devices containing a single CIP port.

-EDS files also support definition of the Configuration block.
-The Configuration data block is simply a series of data words that are downloaded to device on power up or reset.
+EDS files also support definition of the configuration block.
+It is simply a series of data words that are downloaded to the device on power up or reset.
 These blocks provide one-time initialization of an EtherNet/IP device.

 EDS File Checker

 ODVA no longer provides the EDS File Checker to validate the configuration of EDS files.
 As far as I know, no other vendor is providing that tool.

 ODVA is providing a tool called the EZ-EDS™ for EDS creation and maintenance.
 It reduces the time to create EDSs through intuitive user guidance and by providing support for all EDS constructs with extension capabilities for future sections and keywords.
 Using this utility, the EDS process is no longer a lengthy, iterative process, but a straightforward task that can be completed quickly and effectively.